dimkar121/LSBlock/README.md

 The source has been tested with Python versions 3.10 and 3.12

-The following scripts evaluate the performance of LSBlock to perform record linkage using specific datasets:
+The following scripts evaluate the performance of LSBlock to perform record linkage using the following benchmark datasets:
 | paired dataset | linkage | SHAP (for deriving the blocking keys) |
 | --- | --- | --- |
 | ACM and DBLP | `faiss_acm.py` | `acm_blocking_keys.py` |